damir-manapov/hands-on-iceberg-compression/README.md

 It cotains docker compose to get all up and runnig, generates charts and gives you ability to define shema with stings, numbers, dates and random elements from an array.

-* Define compression codecs and their respective compression levels:
+* Define compression codecs and their respective compression levels: `src/config/codecs.ts`
-* Define your schema:
+* Define your schema: `src/config/tableConfig.ts`
 * Run environment: `docker compose up -d`
-* Run bench: `npm run bench`
+* Run bench: `npm run bench` or `npm run rebench` if you would like to start from scratch deleting checkpoints
 * Generate charts (uses svg to not bloat git with binary data): `npm run plot`
 * Stop environment with volumes deletion: `docker compose down -v`
-* Clear `.checkpoints` if you want to rerun generation: `rm -rf .checkpoints`
+* Clear `.checkpoints` if you want to rerun generation: `npm run rmcheckpoints`

 # Start environment
 ```sh